-We are moving towards a digital revolution where every aspect of life will be pondered by the computer networks, reading books, watching film, collecting photographs, paying bills or buying a real state.
+We are moving towards a digital revolution where every aspect of life will be pondered by the computer networks, reading books, watching a film, collecting photographs, paying bills or buying a real state.
 Computer systems are very complex and are able of linking astonishingly millions of computers and billions of telephone lines.
 The clicking mouse is more powerful and swift than any other mean of communication.
 The valiant explorer in an isolated corner of the earth can contact his or her family with the help of a satellite or a cellular telephone.
-How these marvelous webs of interconnectivity are buildup?
-What lies at the foundation of a computer system and why they work the way they do?
+“How are these marvelous webs of interconnectivity buildup?”, “What lies at the foundation of a computer system and why they work the way they do?”

-We are in these posts studying the underlying principles of internet, telephone networks and asynchronous transfer mode networks.
+We are in these posts studying the underlying principles of an internet, telephone networks and asynchronous transfer mode networks.
 ATM networks are the future of computer networking.
-They are interesting as they base on experience with the telephone network and the Internet to construct an incorporated services network that gives end to end quality of service.
+They are interesting as they base on experience with the telephone network and the Internet to construct an incorporated services network that gives an end to end quality of service.
 The goal leads to an exclusive set of design decisions that have impressed the products of networking research and commercial networking products.

-Many of you will mingle this ATM with Automatic Teller Machine that is used by banks to transect money.
-Asynchronous Transfer Mode (ATM), a dedicated connection switching technology, uses digital signal technology to manage digital data into 53 byte cell units and to transmit on a physical medium.
+Many of you will mingle this ATM with Automatic Teller Machine that is used by banks to transact money.
+Asynchronous Transfer Mode (ATM), a dedicated connection switching technology, uses digital signal technology to manage digital data into 53-byte cell units and to transmit on a physical medium.
 A cell is individually asynchronously processed relative to other adjacent cells.
 Before being multiplexed over the transmission, the call is queued.
 ATMs are designed by keeping in mind that they can be easily used by the hardware instead of software.
 Its processing is faster where switch speed is also possible.
 An ATM network may have a speed of 10 Gbps.
 The pre-defined bit rate could be 155.520 Mbps or 622.080 Mbps.
 ATM is a vital part of ISDN (BISDN) along with SONET (Synchronous Optical Network) and several other technologies.

 Types of ATM Networks Connection: